Skip to footer content

 }

 In this source code, the class name (rectangle) and the property names (length, Width) violate style and consistency rules.
-Additionally, the method names (calculate_area, GetPerimeter) have an inconsistent casing, so Visual Studio will show a warning.
+The method names (calculate_area, GetPerimeter) have inconsistent casing, leading to naming convention warnings.

 Screenshot of the Above Code